-Given the anticipated high performance characteristics of emerging NVMMs, recent research [6, 13, 18, 49] shows that the overheads from the generic block layer and copying data between the OS page cache and the NVMM storage significantly degrade the system performance.
-To avoid these overheads, state-of-the-art NVMM-aware file systems, such as BPFS [13], PMFS [18], EXT4-DAX [6, 7], etc., bypass the OS page cache and the generic block layer.
+Given the anticipated high-performance characteristics of emerging NVMMs, recent research (Dulloor et al. 2014; Condit et al. 2009; Wu and Reddy 2011; DAX 2014) shows that the overheads from the generic block layer and copying data between the OS page cache and the NVMM storage significantly degrade the system performance.
+To avoid these overheads, state-ofthe-art NVMM-aware file systems, such as BPFS (Condit et al. 2009), PMFS (Dulloor et al. 2014), EXT4-DAX (DAX 2014; EXT 2014), and so on, bypass the OS page cache and the generic block layer.
 Specifically, all of them directly copy data between the user buffer and the NVMM storage without going through the OS page cache, implying that all requests incur prompt access to NVMM.

-Unfortunately, one major drawback of NVMM is the slow writes [10, 20, 46].
-The asymmetric read-write performance of NVMM indicates that, while DRAM and NVMM have similar read performance, the write operations of existing N-VMM technologies, such as PCM and ReRAM, incur longer latency and lower bandwidth compared to DRAM [44, 52].
+Unfortunately, one major drawback of NVMM is the slow writes (Volos et al. 2011; Chen et al. 2011; Huang et al. 2014).
+The asymmetric read-write performance of NVMM indicates that, while DRAM and NVMM have similar read performance, the write operations of existing NVMM technologies, such as PCM and ReRAM, incur longer latency and lower bandwidth compared to DRAM (Suzuki and Swanson 2015; Zhang and Swanson 2015).
 Therefore, direct access to NVMM can lead to suboptimal system performance as it exposes the long write latency of NVMM to the critical path.
 Furthermore, our experiments of running existing NVMM-aware file systems on a simulated NVMM device show that the overhead from the direct write access can dominate the system performance degradation.

-The relatively large write performance gap between DRAM and NVMM indicates that buffering writes in DRAM is important for improving the NVMM system performance, because (1) writes to the same block may be coalesced since many I/O workloads have access locality [35, 38, 42, 43], and (2) writes to files that are later deleted do not need to be performed.
-In addition, writes in file
+The relatively large write performance gap between DRAM and NVMM indicates that buffering writes in DRAM is important for improving the NVMM system performance, because (1) writes to the same block may be coalesced, since many I/O workloads have access locality (Min et al. 2012; Roselli et al. 2000; Ruemmler and Wilkes 1993; Ou et al. 2014), and (2) writes to files that are later deleted do not need to be performed.
+In addition, writes in file systems typically involve a trade-off between performance and persistence, and applications usually have alternative approaches to persisting their data (Nightingale et al. 2006; Harter et al. 2011).